-Achieving regulatory compliance is not trivial.
-Institutions must be aware of the PSD2 itself, eleven different Technical Standards and Guidelines published by the EBA, technical concepts around APIs and Certificates as well as related
+Achieving regulatory compliance is not trivial: Institutions must be aware of the PSD2 itself, the technical standards and guidelines published by the European Banking Authority (EBA), technical concepts around APIs and certificates as well as related

 Open Banking Europe provides :

-For clarity, Open Banking Europe does not provide API standards or API software.
+Open Banking Europe does not provide API standards or API software.

 - Solution Providers